ismaelsb/ElectoralSpace/README.md

 We also show some of the functions used to compute allocations or to plot the diagrams.

 The regions created by D'Hondt method aren't the same as the Voronoi regions created by the lattice of nodes.
 This method allocates more than 60% of the points correctly.
 Sainte-Laguë method is, in more than 90% of the points, similar to Voronoi.
 In D'Hondt the sizes of the regions are similar, but Sainte-Laguë produces regions centered on the nodes.
 Voronoi regions would be obtained by a method always allocating the nearest node.
 Those regions are similar if we use Euclidean, Manhattan or uniform distance.
 A Voronoi allocation method should solve the ties between two or more parties when the result is in a border in the same way the quotients methods do (by the total number of votes, and if the tie persists, at random).
+We study two types of Voronoi regions: those created by distances on the projective space of the simplex (Euclidean, Manhattan and Uniform give the same regions), and those created by the orthodromic distance on the unit sphere (normalized vectors).

 Quotients method produce regions with borders in angular sections.
 Voronoi borders are given by segment sections.